AhsanSarwar45/nextjs-template/README.md

 </Page>
 ```

-An animated variant is also available:
+An animated variant with enter and exit animations is also available:

 ```tsx
 <AnimatedPage title="About">